 Amy Poole joined LADA as Marketing Coordinator in April 2016.
 Amy has a BA in a Performing Arts from the University of Chichester.
 While there Amy began to make installations and interventions for meditation and personal reflection, which she has carried on creating for BEYOND Church in Brighton.
 Amy has previously worked in Live Art events and communications for a number of arts organisations and festivals including Siobhan Davies Dance, the City of London Festival, Greenbelt Festival and Artsadmin.

 Finn Love joined LADA as Coordinator in January 2017.
 Finn graduated from Queen Mary University of London in 2015 with a BA in Drama, and in 2016 with an MA in Theatre and Performance.
 They have worked with several arts organisations including LIFT, In-Between Time and SPILL, both in production and administration.
-Finn also works freelance as a producer and has performed as a drag artist across the UK.
+Finn also works freelance as a producer and has performed as a drag artist across the UK and internationally.

 Catherine Ugwu, MBE co-founded the Live Art Development Agency.
 Catherine was Deputy Director of Live Arts at the Institute of Contemporary Arts, London, 1991-1997, holding programming, curatorial and commissioning responsibilities.
 She compiled and edited Let's Get It On - the politics of black performance and has contributed chapters to publications including, Mirage: Enigmas of Race, Difference and Desire, Global Encounters In The World of Arts, Collisions of Tradition and Modernity, and The Project Papers, a Dublin Theatre Festival Publication.
 She has contributed to numerous publications nationally and internationally.
 She was formerly Chair of Talawa Theatre Company and The Showroom Gallery Board's.
 Catherine Ugwu left LADA in 2000 to work as an independent producer on major international events.
 She was Producer of Ceremonies at the Commonwealth Games (2002), the Asian Games (2006), and the London Olympic and Para Olympic Games (2012).